-Average Coin Dormancy describes the average number of days that each coin transacted on a given day remained dormant before it was moved.
+Average Coin Dormancy (Dormancy) describes the average number of days that each spent coin had remained dormant before it was moved.

 Average Coin Dormancy is calculated by dividing the number of coin days destroyed in a given day by the on-chain volume of that day.

 Dormancy has similar properties to the ASOL metric in that it measures an average spent lifespan for coins moved that day.
 Dormancy differs from ASOL however in that it considers lifespan on a per unit coin basis (rather than per transaction basis for ASOL).
 As a result, Dormancy carries a more distinct signature for different market cycles (e.g. subsequent halving cycles) and also for different market structures (bull, bear markets).